-While the Pear Vanilla jam was cooling, I turned to using the remainder of the pears for Food in Jars’ Pear Cinnamon jam.
-If these two recipes are any indication, be sure to check out Marisa McClellan’s Food in Jars blog for lots of good recipe ideas!
+While the Pear Vanilla jam was cooling, I turned to use the remainder of the pears for Food in Jars’ Pear Cinnamon Jam.
+If these two recipes are any indication of how good they are, be sure to check out Marisa McClellan’s Food in Jars blog for lots of good recipe ideas!

-I love cinnamon and usually am of the opinion that more is better so I was torn between using just ground cinnamon or a cinnamon stick or both.
+I love cinnamon, and I’m usually of the opinion that more is better.
+I was torn between using just ground cinnamon or a cinnamon stick or both.
 Reviews of various recipes seemed to think it was better to go light on the cinnamon so as not to overwhelm the pears.
-I decided to go with the original recipe using 1 tablespoon.
+I decided to go with the original recipe using one tablespoon.
 Also, as I didn’t have a lemon, I used the liquid pectin.
 My first batch was more cinnamon than pears, so I tried again with a tad less cinnamon so you can taste more of the pears.

-As noted on the prior post for the vanilla pear jam, I used Bartlett pears which are sweet and thin skinned and were on sale.
+As noted on the prior post for the vanilla pear jam, I used Bartlett pears which are sweet, thin-skinned, and were on sale.
 This recipe called for 8 cups which, in my experience of making about five batches so far, turned out it was about 2 cups per pear.
-As that will vary depending on the size of your pears, buy 5 large pears just to be safe.
+As that will vary depending on the size of your pears, buy five large pears to be safe.

 I like the chilled plate method to test for doneness which calls for placing a couple of small plates in the freezer, when you think your jam is close to being done, put a small spoonful on the chilled plate and wait a couple of minutes to see if the surface forms a skin and seems to be getting more solid.
 If it does not, continue cooking and checking every couple of minutes.
 I freeze a couple of plates as it usually isn’t quite ready the first time I check.

 Wow, this might be my favorite jam yet.
 Going light on the cinnamon was spot on.
-This is absolutely fabulous spread on a crunchy English muffin or on waffles and right now I’m thinking warmed up and poured over vanilla ice cream … No wonder we can never lose weight In Tracy’s Kitchen!
+This is a fabulous spread on a crunchy English muffin or waffles, and right now I’m thinking warmed up and poured over vanilla ice cream.
+No wonder we can never lose weight In Tracy’s Kitchen!
 (BTW this one is going in the holiday basket too!)

 Pear Cinnamon Jam from Food in Jars